davemorriseir/davemorriseir.github.io/_posts/2018-05-20-X-Marks-the-Spot.markdown

 This may sound a little bleak, but stick with me, I promise it picks up.

 Every stumble and every fall over the course of the past ten years, both professional and personal has taken it's toll on me.
 They've taught me hard learned lessons about life, love, work, and myself among other things.
 Some left me discouraged and disillusioned, others left me callous and closed off.
 Some have even been of my own design.
 They have been the hardest to recover from, in my humble opinion.

+> I committed to making some much needed changes in my life - I couldn't afford to let this happen at this scale again.

 So what, right?
 I'm not the only person who has ever made a mistake, took a hit, or slipped up.
 Every single person on this planet pays their own toll - it's a fact of life.
 But in early January 2018, I woke up one Monday morning with nothing but moths in my wallet.
 I had been in the midst of a personal crisis for about four months at this point.
 It wasn't the first, and probably won't be the last but it had certainly been the worst up until this point.
 I was lost.
 I didn't know what to do.